 Emergency Operation Taskforce Functions 1.
 Coordination and Coordinate early warning, Response & Recovery Operations Planning 2.
 Administration and Support Disaster Operations by efficiently completing the paper work and other Administrative tasks needed to Protocol ensure effective and timely relief assistance 3.
 Warning Collection and dissemination of warnings of potential disasters 4.
 Law and Order Assure the execution of all laws and maintenance of order in the area affected by the incident.
 5. Search and Rescue Provide human and material resources needed to support local evacuation, search and rescue efforts. (including Evacuation) 6.
 Public Works Provide the personnel and resources needed to support local efforts to reestablish normally operating infrastructure.
 7. Water Assure the provision of sufficient potable water for human and animal consumption (priority), and water for industrial and agricultural uses as appropriate.
-8. Food and Relief Supplies Assure the provision of basic food and other relief needs in the affected communities.
+8. Food and Relief Supplies Assure the provision of basic food and other relief needs in the affected communities. o.
+1 ood and rener supplies Assure the provision of busic root and other rener needs in the directed communities.
 9. Power Provide the resources to reestablish normal power supplies and systems in affected communities.

 10. Public Health and Provide personnel and resources to address pressing public health problems and re-establish normal health care sanitation (including First systems. aid and all medical care) 11.
 Animal Health and Provision of health and other care to animals affected by a disaster.
 Welfare 12.
 Shelter Provide materials and supplies to ensure temporary shelter for disaster-affected populations 13.
 Logistics Provide Air, water and Land transport for evacuation and for the storage and delivery of relief supplies in coordination with other task forces and competent authorities.
 14. Survey (Damage Collect and analyse data on the impact of disaster, develop estimates of resource needs and relief plans, and Assessment) compile reports on the disaster as required for District and State authorities and other parties as appropriate.
-15. Telecommunications Coordinate and assure operation of all communication systems (e.g.; Radio, TV, Telephones, and Wireless) required to support early warning or post disaster operations.
+15. Telecommunications required to support early warning or post disaster operations.
 16. Media (Public Provide liaison with and assistance to print and electronic media on early warning and post-disaster reporting Information) concerning the disaster.